tosh-coding/AsyncFiberWorks/Readme.md

         static void Main(string[] args)
         {
             // Create an adapter.
-            var mainThreadAdaptor = new ThreadPoolAdaptor();
+            var mainThread = new ThreadPoolAdaptor();

             // Starts an asynchronous operation.
 Pass the adapter.
-            RunAsync(mainThreadAdaptor);
+            RunAsync(mainThread);

             // Run the adapter on the main thread.
-It does not return until Stop is called. mainThreadAdaptor.Run();
+It does not return until Stop is called. mainThread.Run();
         }

-        static async void RunAsync(ThreadPoolAdaptor mainThreadAdaptor)
+        static async void RunAsync(ThreadPoolAdaptor mainThread)
         {
-            await Task.Yield();
+            // Switch the context to the main thread. await mainThread.SwitchTo();

+            // Switch the context to a .NET ThreadPool worker thread. await Task.Yield();

-            // Create a pool fiber backed the main thread. var mainFiber = new PoolFiber(mainThreadAdaptor);
+            // Create a pool fiber backed the main thread. var mainFiber = new PoolFiber(mainThread);

             // Enqueue actions to the main thread via fiber. int counter = 0;
             mainFiber.Enqueue(() => counter += 1);
             mainFiber.Enqueue(() => counter += 2);

-            // Switch the context to the main thread. await mainFiber.SwitchTo();
+            // Switch the context to the main fiber. await mainFiber.SwitchTo();
             counter += 3;
             counter += 4;

-            // Switch the context to a .NET ThreadPool worker thread. await Task.Yield();

             // When an async lambda expression is enqueued,
             // the fiber waits until it is completed.